tfausak/tfausak.github.io/_drafts/ruby-classes.md

     # => false
     ```

-16. It would just be silly if these were aliased.
+16. The default implementation of `.to_s` is the same as `.name`,
+    but they aren't aliased.

     ``` rb
     klass.to_s == object.class.to_s